Eclipses have occurred throughout history, and some have fascinating stories associated with them. Take the following two tales for example.

 Solar eclipses have been interpreted throughout history in many different ways.
 It is said that a total solar eclipse brought two warring nations to an agreement of peace.
 The Greek historian Herodotus tells us that in the fourth century BCE, a border war near present day Turkey and the Halys River raged between the Lydians and the Medes.
 The war had gone on for over five years, when everything was brought to a halt by a sign from the skies.
 On May 28, 585 BCE, the sounds of fighting slowly came to a halt as the sky darkened and day turned to night.
 This was interpreted by both sides as a sign to end the war.
 In order to seal the agreement, Aryenes, daughter of the king of Lydia, was married to the son of the king of Medes.
 What the Lydians and Medes failed to realize was this sign from the skies was a total solar eclipse.

-Remember, the next total solar eclipse will cross over the continental United States, the first such occurrence in over 100 years.
-What historic event might this eclipse be tied to for future historians to discover?
+What historic event might the next eclipse be tied to for future historians to discover?